My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 The places within each day are in an order that makes sense (ie. one thing is close to the next), but feel free to take this Paris itinerary and make it your own.

-If you want to see the Eiffel Tower every day that you’re in Paris, don’t let me stop you!
+If you want to see the Eiffel Tower every day that you’re in Paris or take a guided tour to learn more about your favorite spot, don’t let me stop you!

-And keep in mind that the beauty of being in a new place is feeling the freedom to travel, make friends, and explore.
+And keep in mind that the beauty of being in a new place as tourists is feeling the freedom to travel, make friends, and explore all the city highlights as you see fit.

-So be sure to leave wiggle room for unexpected cafes, relaxation time at a park, or anything else that might steer you off course.
+So be sure to leave wiggle room for unexpected cafe stops, relaxation time at a park, or anything else that might steer you off course.

-I think that that’s the best way to get to know a new place!
+I think that that’s the best way to get to know a new place, after all!

-I’d recommend copy and pasting my daily “At A Glance” lists somewhere, then highlighting the places that you really want to visit as you read through the in-depth descriptions.
+I’d recommend copying and pasting my daily “At A Glance” lists somewhere, then highlighting the places that you really want to visit as you read through the in-depth descriptions.

-Once you have your favorites picked out, you can follow the itinerary and skip the places you’re not as excited to see if you start running out of time.
+Once you have your favorites picked out, you can follow the itinerary to a T or skip the places you’re not as excited to see if you start running out of time.

 Day 1: Arrive and Decompress